wtdcode/sand-aflpp/evaluation/README.md

 Although there are bunch of arguments, only a few of them are essential:

 - `image`: The image to be used.
 You can use the images built above.
 Personally recommend merging images before starting experiments.
-- `msan/asan/asanubsan/debloat`: As suggested, this options will start fuzzing compaigns with these sanitizers.
+- `msan/asan/asanubsan/debloat`: As suggested, this options will start fuzzing campaigns with these sanitizers.
 - `single`: If this option is given, we are running the single sanitizers instead of SAND, i.e. vanilla fuzzing workflows baselines in our paper.
 If this option is not given, SAND is used instead.
-- `seconds`: The duration of the fuzzing compaigns, 86400 in our paper.
+- `seconds`: The duration of the fuzzing campaigns, 86400 in our paper.
 - `seeds`: The path to the seeds (outside docker containers on the host machine!).
 - `output`: The path to the output (outside docker containers on the host machine!), and should be tmpfs.
 The directory will be created if not existing.
-- `repeat`: How many times to repeat for each fuzzing compaigns, 20 in our paper.
+- `repeat`: How many times to repeat for each fuzzing campaigns, 20 in our paper.
 - `cpu`: The starting cpu to bind.
 For example, if you request 20 repeats and cpu is starting from 0, `eval.py` will spawn docker containers binding to cpu 0, 1, 2...19 for the first benchmark, 20, 21...39 for the next until all cores are occupied.
 - `abstraction`: Default to `simplify_trace` as suggested above.
 This will pass in `AFL_SAN_ABSTRACTION=simplify_trace`.
 Alternatively, you could use `unique_trace` or `coverage_increase`, both of which are alternative execution patterns mentioned in our paper.